 Zoom vs Skype: Compatibility

 Lucky for you, both Zoom and Skype have amazing compatibility.
 Both can be used on Windows, macOS, Linux, Android, iOS, and even a web browser.
 And as mentioned in the previous section, it’s possible to call in via phone.
-You have no excuses to miss that meeting!
+You have no excuses for missing that meeting!

 Zoom vs Skype: Security

-Both Zoom and Skype tout having industry-leading security and end-to-end encryption, but Zoom has been in the spotlight for privacy concerns lately, forcing them to freeze new features for 90 days.
+Both Zoom and Skype tout industry-leading security and end-to-end encryption, but Zoom has been in the spotlight for privacy concerns, forcing them to freeze new features for 90 days.
 Despite privacy updates, improving encryption, adding the ability to disable personal meeting IDs, and fighting Zoombombing, the company can’t catch a break as over 500,000 stolen accounts are being sold online.

-It’s not a good time for Zoom, and the security conscious among you will probably want to stick with Skype, at least for some time.
+It’s not a good time for Zoom, and the security-conscious among you will probably want to stick with Skype, at least for some time.
 Meanwhile, the company continues to fight Zoombombing with updates.
-End-to-end encryption is also in the works, so improvements are underway.
+End-to-end encryption has also been implemented, so things are getting better.

 Zoom vs Skype: Pricing

-Zoom’s free plan is great, but you might be bogged down by the 100 participant and 40 minute limitations.
+Zoom’s free plan is great, but the 100 participants and 40-minute limitations might bog you down.
 Those who need more can opt for a paid monthly subscription.

 Microsoft Teams plans: